fplab/ui-for-pl/README.md

 ## User Interfaces for Programming Languages: The Compendium

 This compendium covers research and practice in the field of user interfaces for programming languages.
+It has not yet been published online (see below).

 ### Build Instructions